Silver AS AN INVESTMENT Fundamentals

 Used in more physical transactions all time than any other currency.
 Silver is historically cheap compared to gold and other financial assets.
 Precious and limited in supply, silver is a required industrial precious metal for our modern lifestyles.
 Come learn why this is so.

 Why buy Silver Bullion?

-Silver coins throughout history have been mostly struck in sterling silver.
+Silver coins throughout history got mostly struck in sterling silver.
 Sterling silver coins typically have copper added to achieve further durability during monetary circulation.
-Virtually every successful culture since the end of ancient times issued or had sterling silver coinage in their monetary system.
+Virtually every thriving culture since the end of ancient times issued or had sterling silver coinage in their financial system.

 Examples include ancient Lydian silver coins, Greek drachma silver coins, the silver Roman denarius coin, British pound sterling silver coins, US silver circulation coins, and Canadian silver circulation coins.

-“The major monetary metal in history is silver, not gold”, that was according to Nobel Prize winning economist Milton Friedman in 1993.
-He was most likely referring to the fact that based on overall historic human to human transaction volumes, silver coins have served mankind more as money than any other past commodity money or fiat currency issued today.
+“The major monetary metal in history is silver, not gold,” that was according to Nobel Prize-winning economist Milton Friedman in 1993.
+He was most likely referring to the fact that based on an overall historic human to human transaction volumes, silver coins have served humanity more as money than any other past commodity money or fiat currency issued today.

 Silver Price 2000 to 2017

 More so than merely a monetary metal, silver today is a heavily used industrial metal.